3 Ways to Give Claude Access to Your Browser

 Claude Code can write code, read files, and run commands.
 But until recently, it couldn’t see your browser.
 It couldn’t check if the UI you just shipped actually looks right.
 It couldn’t read the error in your console.
 It couldn’t fill out a form to test a workflow.

 Now there are three tools that give Claude browser access.
 They all solve the same problem but in different ways.
-Here’s how they compare and when to use each one.

 1. Claude in Chrome